bkrauzova/rest/README.md

 This document proposes new structure of REST API

 NOTE: this is just to give brief overview of the approach I chose.
-It not complete.
+It's not complete.

 TODO: alerts, maybe admin and sys stuff as well

 ### ASSETS